shrabya-timsina/uchicago-winter-2017-final-group/README.txt

 in django/mysite
 and in django/mysite/beer-suggester

+To improve vector analysis speed (for user profile comparisons), we stored the user vectors (aggregated by style, normalized with ratings) in a csv.

 To run the django interface, run the following command in the terminal in the django/mysite path
     python3 manage.py runserver